 People of all cultures honor the memories of their ancestors.
 In many parts of Mexico, South America, and the United States, El Día de los Muertos, or the Day of the Dead, is a time to honor and celebrate deceased loved ones.
 Community participation is an essential part of this holiday that is full of life, reflection, food, family and fun.

-Longmont’s annual Día de los Muertos (Day of the Dead) celebration is the Longmont Museum’s signature event and the largest Day of the Dead celebration in Colorado, attracting more than 6,000 people to the exhibit, family event and related programming.
+Longmont’s annual Día de los Muertos celebration is the Longmont Museum’s signature event and the largest Day of the Dead celebration in Colorado, attracting more than 6,000 people to the exhibit, family event and related programming.
 The celebration demonstrates how a diverse community can come together to share a common desire – to honor our ancestors and keep their memories alive.

-The Dia de los Muertos exhibition will be in the Museum’s Swan Atrium—a two-story space full of light – and will showcase traditional gigantes, giant puppets made by local artists.
-Altars for the dead, created by members of the community, will also be a central part of the exhibit.
+The Dia de los Muertos exhibition will be in the Museum’s Swan Atrium—a two-story space full of light and life.
+In partnership with the Mexican Cultural Center, the Longmont Museum is proud to showcase Xólotl: Dios Perro, a monumental alebrije sculpture by international artist Oscar Becerra.
+Alebrije are brightly colored Mexican folk art sculptures of fantastical creatures.
+Altars for the dead created by community members will also be a central part of the exhibition.

 Join a Longmont Museum Curator for a guided tour of the exhibition.

 Saturdays, October 13, 20, and 27, 1 pm and 2:30 pm; free admission

 Don’t miss the chance to share an authentic relationship with Día de los Muertos through our free tour of the exhibition with bilingual tour guide Laura Zavala.
 Laura will tell you about the ancient Mayan and Aztec origins of the celebration, how it blended with Spanish Catholic traditions, and how it became a part of our local culture here in Longmont.